charite-uwatwembi/Codewars_Katas/README.md

-I Have been currently working on some several javascript codewars (both simple & complex) katas.!😊
+I Have been currently working on various several javascript codewars (both simple & complex) katas.!😊